How to Integrate Charity Auctions With External Ticketing Platforms

 What's a simple checklist to test the integration before we go live?

-Create test tickets (buyer + guests), verify sync fields, confirm SSO/magic links, scan a QR at the auction desk, and run a mock refund/transfer to see updates flow back.
+Create test tickets (buyer and guests), verify sync fields, confirm SSO or magic links, scan a QR at the auction desk, and run a mock refund or transfer to see updates flow back.

 Still need help?